ksu-auv-team/ksuauv.github.io/docs/developer notes.md

 ## Short Notes

+- General
+  - Decide on a width for content on all pages
 - ~~Hào: Seperate members by dept as well as position and add 2023 to site~~
 - ~~Contact Dante for access to google drive photos~~
 - ~~Fix footer size~~